-Mr. Hunn joined Roper in 2011, and worked closely with our prior CEO and President, Brian D. Jellison, to develop and implement the capital deployment process under which Roper has invested billions of dollars in acquisitions that have generated sustained superior returns for shareholders.
-Following his appointment as CEO and President in September 2018, Mr. Hunn has led the Company's capital deployment efforts and has continued to build and champion Roper's sustainable high-performance and entrepreneurial culture as well as led Roper's portfolio transformation over the past three years.
+Mr. Hunn joined Roper in 2011, and worked closely with our prior CEO and President, Brian D. Jellison, to develop and implement the capital deployment process under which Roper has invested tens of billions of dollars in acquisitions that have generated sustained superior returns for shareholders.
+Following his appointment as CEO and President in September 2018, Mr. Hunn has led the Company's capital deployment efforts and has continued to build and champion Roper's sustainable high-performance and entrepreneurial culture as well as led Roper's recent portfolio transformation.
 Prior to his appointment as CEO, Mr. Hunn served as the Company's first Chief Operating Officer.